-- Existing food and drinks premises can use adjacent sites such as carparks or open space to serve food and drinks. - Councils can allow popup outdoor venues to serve food and drinks on public land. - Registered clubs can temporarily repurpose up to 50% of their outdoor spaces, such as car parks, or bowling greens to serve food and drinks.
+- Existing food and drinks premises can use adjacent sites such as carparks or open space to serve food and drinks. - Councils can allow popup outdoor venues to serve food and drinks on public land. - Registered clubs can temporarily repurpose up to 50% or a maximum of 300m2 of their outdoor spaces, such as car parks, or bowling greens to serve food and drinks.